-John Villeneuve, EEO/DBE Program Officer, has been designated as PSTA’s Civil Rights Officer, responsible for civil rights compliance and monitoring to ensure non-discriminatory provision of transit services and programs.
-In addition, John Villeneuve is responsible for implementing all aspects of the Title VI Program.
-However, along with the Executive Director, All Directors, Managers, and their Staff share in the responsibility for making PSTA’s Title VI Program a success.
-Implementation of the Title VI Program is accorded the same priority as compliance with all other legal obligations incurred by PSTA in its financial assistance agreements with DOT.
+Sangita Land, Chief Compliance Officer, has been designated as PSTA’s Civil Rights Officer, responsible for civil rights compliance and monitoring to ensure non-discriminatory provision of transit services and programs.
+In addition, Christopher Cochran is responsible for implementing all aspects of the Title VI Program.
+However, along with the Executive Director, all Directors, Managers, and their Staff share in the responsibility for making PSTA’s Title VI Program a success.
+Implementation of the Title VI Program is accorded the same priority as compliance with all other legal obligations incurred by PSTA in its financial assistance agreement with DOT.

 To request a copy of this agency’s Title VI program contact PSTA.
 Any person who believes they have been discriminated against under Title VI has the right to file a formal complaint within 180 days of the alleged discrimination.
-Individuals and organizations may file a complaint with the Federal Transit Administration’s Office of Civil Rights by obtaining the complaint form from:
+Individuals and organizations may file a complaint with Pinellas Suncoast Transit Authority by contacting PSTA or obtaining the complaint form from:

 Pinellas Suncoast Transit Authority